Ken Dychtwald: Recognition

 In 2004, Dychtwald, Tamara Erickson, and Bob Morison wrote the article It's Time to Retire Retirement, which tied for the first place McKinsey Award as the best article of the year in the Harvard Business Review.
 In 2012, he co-envisioned the idea of an Alzheimer's XPRIZE with XPRIZE Founder Dr. Peter Diamandis.
-He is a member of the Board of Trustees at the XPRIZE Foundation and is the Chair of the Alzheimer's XPRIZE.
+He is a member of the Board of Trustees at the XPRIZE Foundation and is the former Chair of the Alzheimer's XPRIZE.

-In 2016, Dychwald and his wife, Maddy Dychtwald, received the Esalen Prize for "Advancing Human Potential of Aging Population".
+In 2016, Dychtwald and his wife, Maddy Dychtwald, received the Esalen Prize for "Advancing Human Potential of Aging Population".
 Dychtwald also received the Inspire Award from the International Council on Active Aging in 2018, recognizing individuals for their contributions to the active-aging industry.
+In 2023, he received the American Society on Aging’s President’s Award for evolving the world’s understanding of what aging means (Dychtwald was also honored by ASA in 1996 and 2013).